Monitor Azure Kubernetes Service

 AKS data plane/Container Insights logs

 Container Insights collect various types of telemetry data from containers and Kubernetes clusters to help you monitor, troubleshoot, and gain insights into your containerized applications running in your AKS clusters.
+For a list of tables and their detailed descriptions used by Container insights, see the Azure Monitor table reference.
 All these tables are available for log queries.

 Cost optimization settings allow you to customize and control the metrics data collected through the container insights agent.
 This feature supports the data collection settings for individual table selection, data collection intervals, and namespaces to exclude the data collection through Azure Monitor Data Collection Rules (DCR).
 These settings control the volume of ingestion and reduce the monitoring costs of container insights.
 Container insights Collected Data can be customized through the Azure portal, using the following options.
 Selecting any options other than All (Default) leads to the container insights experience becoming unavailable.